 Your ad set is where you input ad settings, including: audience, ad placements, budget, and ad schedule.
 Collectively, these tell Facebook who to show your ad to, where to display it, and when in terms of duration and days/times.

 Input Ad Set Name

 You will need to name your Ad Set, which is typically the target audience.
 Choose a name that easily identifies your target audience for your campaign.
 Remember to be very precise in your audience targeting.
 It can be appealing to use the same general audience target across all campaigns, but keep in mind that every product or service and offer will best fit a different audience.
-Learn more about to best use the top Facebook ad targeting options.

 Select Your Facebook Page

 If you manage multiple Facebook Business Pages, be sure that the business you are creating an ad for matches the selected Facebook Page.
 If not, click the drop-down option and select the appropriate Facebook page.